rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 IntelliJ IDEA can do a lot more things, like help you with versioning control (git), run a step debugger, and so forth.
 For now, we use it as a code editor, compiler and runner.
 The code editor is very powerful, giving you things such as auto-completion, offering intentions, easy navigation and look-up of methods and symbols you are using, showing you instantly errors and warnings, etc.
-If you've worked with SuperCollider IDE, you'll notice that it much more advanced; however, you will notice one big difference:
+If you've worked with SuperCollider IDE, you'll notice that it is much more advanced; however, you will notice one big difference:
 IntelliJ doesn't directly give you an interpreter where you can live-code.
 There are possibilities so drop into an interpreter, but the focus is really to program a statically typed program.
 Mellite, in turn, has a much weaker IDE, but better access to a live-code interpreter.

 Now let's run the first snippet.
-Select `Snippet1` in the project browser (tree view) and select 'Run' from the context menu or press <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>F10</kbd>:
+Select `Snippet1` in the project browser (tree view) and choose 'Run' from the context menu or press <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>F10</kbd>:

 ![IC Project Browser](.../tut_sp_idea_project.png)

-There are two possible outcomes now.
+There are (at least) three possible outcomes now.
 Either it works, and you hear the famous 'Analog Bubbles' example sound of SuperCollider.
 In this case you have completed the preparations.
+Or, most likely on Linux, it seems to run without error but there is no sound&mdash;probably Jack is not well connected, we'll discuss that below.
 Or, most likely on macOS and Windows, you'll see a runtime exception, complaining that 'scsynth' was not found, like this:

     Exception in thread "Thread-2" java.io.IOException: Cannot run program "scsynth": error=2, No such file or directory